Charonyuu/Intl_autoComplete/README.md

 - Added a preference option to choose whether to add the key to en.json or not.
 - Added preference option to replace single keys with the same value or manually choose/enter the key.
 - Implemented the trim() function to remove leading and trailing whitespace from the selected text and en.json text when comparing.
+- You can reset the preference by using the `resetIntlPreference` command in the command palette.